 This priority species has not been recorded on site but the habitat is potentially suitable.

-If planning consent is granted the ecologist recommends-a planning condition be attached to ensure that a scheme of gaps for hedgehogs to be incorporated in hedges and fences.
-The gaps to be 10cm by 15cm and located at least every 5m.
-This could be controlled by condition.
+If planning consent is granted the ecologist recommends a condition be attached to ensure that a scheme of gaps for hedgehogs to be incorporated in hedges and fences.